 Our first campsite of the journey is set in the midst of a wide valley.
 Nearby are the carved standing stones of a Bronze Age archaeological site whose interesting story our guide will impart before we camp.
 The valley is home to a scattering of nomadic herders who, in the true tradition of nomadic Mongolians, may well wander across to our camp and offer us hospitality and refreshments.

-Having broken camp we head west through a narrow valley where the environment changes rapidly from fertile green where scattered rock gardens may see riders pushing their machines, to arid desert where vultures perch on the valley wall and circle as they search for carrion.
+Having broken camp we head west through a narrow valley where the environment changes rapidly from fertile green where scattered rock gardens may see riders pushing their bicycles, to arid desert where vultures perch on the valley wall and circle as they search for carrion.

 Passing Shargaljoot Riverside town, a small collection of colourful houses, a school, hospital, and police station is a significant point in the journey as it marks the final outpost of ‘civilisation’ for some days to come.

 We camp tonight in a wide valley where herds of yak appear across the hills to drink at the river beside which we camp.
 As the evening progresses local lads on horses will round up the heard and drive them to the safety of their camp for the night.
 Now not only are we in another world, we begin to feel as though we are in another time.

 We set out this morning along a wide valley where herds of yak and horses roam.
 Turning from the valley our first challenging climb begins on a trail leading through a pasture of grass and edelweiss that takes us to the head of another valley.

 We take lunch at the highest of the day's three passes overlooking a view where rock formations jut from rolling green hills that lead to the far distance.
 From here the descent is rocky and challenging requiring discretion, and some pushing may we'll be necessary on the initial section.
 One final grassy climb, a short but rocky descent, and smooth valley floor trail leads us to tonight's riverside camp site.